Caelc2216/OS-notes/Ch 38 & 39/reading.md

 # Chapter 39
 open() is how to open a new file.
-It returns a file descriptor fsync() writes all data not already written to disk mv is how to rename a file from the command line stat() or fstat() gives metadata of a file chmod is how you can change the permissions of a file
+It returns a file descriptor fsync() writes all data not already written to disk mv is how to rename a file from the command line.
+It can also be used to move a file stat() or fstat() gives metadata of a file chmod is how you can change the permissions of a file